epsilon537/boxlambda/docs/components_vera.md

 The sequence of scanning the sprite attribute RAM, retrieving sprite pixel data, and rendering it out to the Line Buffer is entirely sequential.
 There is no pipelining.

 In the waveform below, you can see two sprites getting rendered out on a scanline: sprite ID 4 at position 192, and sprite ID 5 at position 256.
 The two sprites have 8bpp color depth and are 8 pixels wide.
-You can see that, for each sprite, two VRAM read operations are performed (*bus_strobe* and *bus_ack* signals), and 8 entries are accessed in the Sprite Line Buffer (*linebuf_idx_r*).
+You can see that, for each sprite, two VRAM read operations are performed (`bus_strobe` and `bus_ack` signals), and 8 entries are accessed in the Sprite Line Buffer (`linebuf_idx_r`).

 ![Sprite Rendering Waveform.](assets/spr_render_8bpp_8w.jpg)

 *Sprite Rendering Waveform.*

+*Note: the exact timing of this waveform may have changed a little since this screenshot was taken because the Sprite Renderer currently has slightly faster access to VRAM (1 out of 3 timeslots vs. 1 out of 4 originally).*

 #### Sprite Banks

 The Sprite Attribute RAM consists of two banks of 64 sprite IDs.
-A bit in the *VERA_CTRL* register is used to select the active bank.
+A bit in the `VERA_CTRL` register is used to select the active bank.

-Sprite Banking may help with sprite multiplexing or animation: While one sprite bank is active, software can prepare the inactive bank's entries and switch over at the right moment, triggered by a *line_irq*, for instance.
+Sprite Banking may help with sprite multiplexing or animation: While one sprite bank is active, software can prepare the inactive bank's entries and switch over at the right moment, triggered by a `line_irq`, for instance.

 ![Double Buffering with Sprite Banks.](assets/sprite_banking_double_buffering.drawio.png)